 Kazuyoshi Nakazato: We use tools like ZOOM, GoogleMeet, Slack, Monday, and SalesForce

 Who are your competitors?
 And how do you plan to stay in the game?

 Kazuyoshi Nakazato: There are no specific competitors in the Japanese market.
 In terms of cross-border commerce, you might come up with the marketplace players outside of Japan, but their business models and user targets are totally different from ours.
 What we need to focus on right now is to change the mindset of Japanese e-commerce companies to recognize the importance of hidden overseas sales opportunities.

 Your final thoughts?

 Kazuyoshi Nakazato: Our service is to support the “Want from the world users.”
 At the same time, we also support the “Want to deliver the crafting spirits of creators through e-commerce.”
-Traveling around the world is restricted by COVOID-19.
+Travelling around the world is restricted by COVOID-19.
 We really hope that our service will support you.
-I hope that the human can overcome this difficult situation and return to the normal life as soon as possible.
+I hope that human can overcome this difficult situation and return to normal life as soon as possible.